-Rule 147 is considered a “safe harbor” under Section 3(a)(11), providing objective standards that a company can rely on to meet the requirements of that exemption.
-Rule 147, as amended, has the following requirements:
+Considered a “safe harbor,” Rule 147 provides objective standards that a company can rely on.
+Rule 147 has the following requirements:

-- Offers and sales of securities can only be made to in-state residents or persons who the company reasonably believes are in-state residents; and,
+- The company may only offer or sell securities persons who the company reasonably believes are in-state residents; and,

-- The company obtains a written representation from each purchaser providing the residency of that purchaser.
+- Each purchaser provides the company with a written representation providing the residency of that purchaser.

-Securities purchased in an offering under Rule 147 limit resales to persons residing within the state of the offering for a period of six months from the date of the sale by the issuer to the purchaser.
-In addition, a company must comply with state securities laws and regulations in the states in which securities are offered or sold.
+Securities purchased in a Rule 147 offering limit resales to persons residing within the state of the offering for a period of six months from the date of the sale by the issuer to the purchaser.
+In addition, a company must comply with state securities laws and regulations in the states in which it offers or sells its securities.

-- Permits a company to be incorporated or organized out-of-state, so long as the company has its “principal place of business” in-state and satisfies at least one “doing business” requirement that demonstrates the in-state nature of the company’s business.
+- Permits a company to be incorporated or organized out-of-state so long as the company’s “principal place of business” in-state.
+The company must also satisfy at least one “doing business” requirement that demonstrates the in-state nature of the company’s business.

 Intrastate Offering Documents